 The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

-Jocelyn Alexander's research interests lie in the social and political history of southern Africa, particularly rural politics and land reform, liberation struggles and their legacies, and law and punishment.
-She is currently writing a history of political imprisonment in Zimbabwe and carrying out research on liberation movements in exile.
+Jocelyn Alexander’s research interests lie in the social and political history of southern Africa, particularly liberation struggles and their legacies, law and punishment, violence and memory, and rural politics and land reform.
+She is currently working on a Leverhulme-funded collaborative research project titled ‘Global Soldiers in the Cold War: Making southern Africa’s liberation armies’, and writing a history of political imprisonment in Zimbabwe.

 She has taught at Sussex and Bristol Universities and has been a Research Associate at the University of Zimbabwe.
 She serves on the editorial board of the Journal of Southern African Studies and the publications committee of the International Africa Institute.